emberjs-addons/ember-bootstrap/README.md

 # Ember Boostrap

-Ember Boostrap is set of UI elements styled using Twitter Boostrap toolkit to use with Ember.js.
+Ember Boostrap is set of UI elements styled using Twitter Boostrap (currently version 2) toolkit to use with Ember.js.
 The ultimate goal is to provide all elements from the Bootstrap toolkit.

 ## Is this thing even usable?